 Attribute Description

 author The Author of this page.

 content The rendered content of the page.

 date Datetime object representing the page date.

 date_format Either default date format or locale date format.

 default_template Default template name.

 in_default_lang Boolean representing if the article is written in the default language.

 lang Language of the article.

 locale_date Date formatted by the date_format .

-metadata Page header metadata dict.
+metadata Page header metadata dict .

 save_as Location to save the page.

 slug Page slug.

 source_path Full system path of the page source file.

+relative_source_path Relative path from PATH to the page source file.

-status The page status, can be any of 'published' or 'draft'.
+status The page status, can be any of 'published', 'hidden' or 'draft'.

 summary Rendered summary content.

 tags List of Tag objects.

 template Template name to use for rendering.

 title Title of the page.

 translations List of translations Article objects.

 url URL to the page.